-&lt;sup>6 Contracted services for mentally impaired offenders provided services to 10 offenders in fiscal year 2003 and seven offenders in fiscal year 2004.
+&lt;sup>11 Contracted services for mentally impaired offenders provided services to 30 offenders in fiscal year 2005 and 45 offenders in fiscal year 2006.

-There are two other functions of the agency that are not within the Correctional Institutions Division, Parole Division, or the Community Justice Assistance Division but whose services target specific agency processes and correctional populations and impact agency operations.
+There are two other functions not within the Correctional Institutions Division, Parole Division, or the Community Justice Assistance Division but whose services target specific agency processes and correctional populations and impact agency operations.
 The expenditures for these functions are not part of the TDCJ cost per day figures and are reported separately below.